cpu0x00/bypassing-udp-vpn-restriction/README.md

 	- it doesn't have my tools and configurations that i have on my own machine, setting it up would require exceptionally long time

-	- you can destroy the openvpn vps and build another one in minutes or even with an automation script so you don't get charged for the vps the time you are not using it ;), but destroying a for-hacking vps and building it again you guessed it, is no fun at all |:
+	- you can destroy the openvpn vps and build another one in minutes or even with an automation script so you don't get charged for the vps the time you are not using it ;), but destroying a for-hacking vps and building it again you guessed it, is no fun at all |:,  thats why we have automation right?!

 ## automation scripts ##

-- the python scripts aims to automate the process that i took to create and connect and destroy the droplet which means it only works with digital ocean and the digital ocean api key of your account
+- requirments `python3 -m pip install digitalocean paramiko requests boto3`

+### DigitalOcean

-- the (automate) script only supports (The Second Method) when you run the script it will automate:
+- the (create_as_server.py) script only supports (The Second Method) when you run the script it will automate:

 	- creating and adding ssh-keys to the digitalocean account
 	- creating a vm in the cloud in digitalocean with the created keys
 	- downloading and creating an openvpn access server on the created droplet